yujiaoL/5003project/README.md

 # Usage

+Make sure Python is installed on your system; if it is not, follow the official documentation: [Python Official Download Page](https://www.python.org/downloads/)

 Run the following command in the root directory

+1. Install flask `pip install flask`
-1. Initialize database    `flask --app flaskr init-db`
+2. Initialize database    `flask --app flaskr init-db`
-2. Run application      `flask  --app flaskr run --debug`
+3. Run application      `flask  --app flaskr run --debug`

+You can refer to the video [‘Instructions.mov’](Instructions.mov) in this project, for more information about the project's functionality.